 Examples of the sorts of available compensation in negligence claims include damages for past and future income loss; pain and suffering; loss of housekeeping capacity; expenses for medical treatment and rehabilitation; past and future care needs; and claims by your own family members for the loss of your guidance, care and companionship.

-In addition to a claim against the negligent driver, you are entitled to “no fault” accident benefits, called Statutory Accident Benefits, which are available even if you were the one at fault for the accident.
-Click the link in the prior sentence for a full explanation of the sorts of no fault accident which may be available to you.
+In addition to a claim against the negligent driver, you are entitled to “no-fault” accident benefits, called Statutory Accident Benefits, which are available even if you were the one at fault for the accident.
+Click the link in the prior sentence for a full explanation of the compensations for no-fault accidents which may be available to you.

-Seek Help from an Experienced Ottawa Personal Injury Lawyer
+Seek Help from an Experienced Ottawa Motor Vehicle Accident Lawyer

-The lawyers at SG Injury Law have over 23 years of combined experience handling serious and catastrophic motor vehicle accident cases of all sorts.
-If you have been injured in an MVA, contact us to discuss your case, without any fee involved and with no obligation.
+The motor vehicle accident lawyers at SG Injury Law have over 23 years of combined experience handling serious and catastrophic motor vehicle accident cases of all sorts.
+If you have been injured in a vehicle accident, contact us to discuss your case, without any fee involved and with no obligation.
 Call us at 613-518-2418 or fill out our Case Form.